-All these military adventures masked a fundamental financial weakness.
-British goods, mainly coarse woollens (and ironware to a lesser degree) had never been wanted in these East Indies markets, or necessarily elsewhere such as in Japan that had been so optimistically approached in the early seventeenth century voyages.
+All these military adventures masked a fundamental financial weakness, although modern research indicates that this was dealt with.
+Per traditional understanding British goods, mainly coarse woollens (and ironware to a lesser degree) had never been wanted in these East Indies markets, or necessarily elsewhere such as in Japan that had been so optimistically approached in the early seventeenth century voyages.
 Eastern traders generally required bullion, or other products, such as the Indian calicoes that were already a routine part of their trading activities.
 Plundering Portuguese ships (whether for bullion or calicoes, the latter as in the privateering of 1602) was not a long-term solution.
 Nor indeed was the export of specie from England a lot of the time.
 (Certainly by the eighteenth century, it can be reasonably argued that there was already a complex ‘global’ system of trade.
-In peacetime at least, Britain acquired it’s specie in directly trading manufactured goods with Spain and Portugal, that had in turn obtained these from within their empires in South America.)
-The Company later found opium to be the answer to this conundrum for a time.
+In peacetime at least, Britain acquired its specie in directly trading manufactured goods with Spain and Portugal that had in turn obtained these from within their empires in South America.)
+The Company later found opium to be substantially the answer to this conundrum for a time.
 Grown in India and indirectly exported to China by ‘country’ ships (explained in the next section), it was ‘bartered’ for the tea, so popular in Britain, the American colonies and Europe.
 Regionally various ‘country’ trades contributed significantly to the Company’s liquidity.
 And, of course, there was also the export to Britain of cheaply manufactured Indian cotton goods (greatly resented in the British textiles industry).
 For all the fabulous wealth amassed by some of its servants, by 1772 the Company was in dire financial straits.
 Reversing earlier events, in London the Directors approached the government for a loan of £1.5 million.
 In acceptance His Majesty’s Government was given indirect control of all the Indian possessions.

-From the mid 18th century onwards these, or similar themes recur with depressing regularity.
+Returning to ‘higher’ matters, from the mid 18th century onwards these wars and similar themes recur with depressing regularity.
 Time and again, both H.M.G. and London Directors issued orders stating that there were to be no more wars and territorial expansion, but were ignored in theatre.
 Whether in direct acquisition, or through status of ‘protection’, areas immediately adjacent to Company activities would become problematical.
 Sometimes this was due to the perceived or actual anti-British behaviour of the local rulers.
 If not, it was the reverse - that is a claimed or actual state of anarchy.
 Border, or other incidents required ‘satisfaction’ through military expeditions, that in turn brought fighting and ultimately, further acquisition of favour and/or territory and the whole process began once again...

 From late 1778 the British and French resumed combat on land and sea in southern India, originally due to the American War of Independence.
 Interestingly, although enemies in their own rights, the Marathas and Haidar Ali had formed a temporary alliance in order to get rid of the British.
 In the Carnatic, Haidar Ali’s forces (often under the command of his famous son Sultan Tipu) were fought as the Second Anglo-Mysore War of 1780-84; and also to the north-west with the Marathas besieging Bombay.
 Although suffering serious reverses, such as being forced back to Madras and besieged, generally the Company (on land and sea), supported by Royal troops and the Royal Navy when appropriate, eventually prevailed.
 This can be seen in terms of superior discipline, firepower and tactics (the latter imported from Europe, such as the very effective infantry-square in defence against cavalry attacks).
 In great debt again through these exertions though the 1784 India Act foisted a government Board of Control over the gentlemen of Leadenhall Street, in the City of London, where the Company headquarters were.